kjf2152cumc/20240919_Data_Manipulation/20240919_Data_Manipulation.md

     ##
     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+Practice with write CSV; how does it work.

+Next time we are talking about tidy data and various manipulation skills.
+We will use pipe operators.
+It will be cool.